- Do you want to help children and adolescents learn more about the natural sciences?

 Students should follow the more detailed instructions and rules for M.Ed. projects set by the School of Education.
 See the School of Education intraweb, Ugla: Schools / School of Education / Teaching / Master's ThesisSelf-studyPrerequisitesPart of the total project/thesis credits- Year unspecified

-KME301FTeaching and Learning – becoming a ProfessionalMandatory (required) course20A mandatory (required) course for the programme20 ECTS, credits12 fieldwork creditsCourse DescriptionThis course focuses on providing the student teachers with competences for becoming professionals in their field, with focus on their subject area, and supporting them in laying the foundation for their own professional working theory.
-This will be obtained by building up knowledge and understanding of the responsibilities which is imbued in teaching and the skills needed for self evaluation in various situations in the field.
-An emphasis is also put on providing the student teachers with skills regarding the role of the classroom teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
-Furthermore, research on school development, school evaluation and school ethos will be looked into together with research on teachers.
-Finally this will be linked with practicum.
+PrerequisitesAttendance required in classKME301FTeaching and Learning – becoming a ProfessionalMandatory (required) course20A mandatory (required) course for the programme20 ECTS, credits12 fieldwork creditsCourse DescriptionThis course focuses on providing the student teachers with competencies for becoming professionals in their field, with a focus on their subject area, and supporting them in laying the foundation for their own professional working theory.
+This will be achieved by building knowledge and understanding of the responsibilities inherent in teaching, as well as the skills needed for self-evaluation in various situations in the field.
+An emphasis is also placed on providing student teachers with skills in the role of the classroom teacher and classroom management; team-teaching and co-operative skills; how to deal with traumatic experiences and children's welfare; and working with parents.
+Furthermore, research on school development, school evaluation, and school ethos will be examined alongside research on teachers.
+Finally, this will be linked with the practicum.

 Emphasis is on interactive lectures, inquiry and reflective studies, seminars, group work, projects, portfolios, field studies and fieldwork.